-"As independent learners, students integrate listening, performing and composing activities.
-These activities, developed sequentially, enhance their capacity to perceive and understand music.
-As students' progress through studying Music, they learn to value and appreciate the power of music to transform the heart, soul, mind and spirit of the individual.
+"As students' progress through studying Music, they learn to value and appreciate the power of music to transform the heart, soul, mind and spirit of the individual.
 In this way students develop an aesthetic appreciation and enjoyment of music."
 (ACARA, The Arts Curriculum, Rationale, 2014)